Updated 2019. Posted 2015. | By iAdControl.com

 Here’s a bad practice page file name that will hinder Google ranking your pages.
 The URL alone does not tell web users or search engines what the page is about: page_seven_564

 If you have quite a large website, then it is always handy to have a dedicated sitemap page to list all the content links of your website in a hierarchical manner.
-The sitemap makes it easy for users to access information effectively as a flat structure and makes every page reachable.
+This sitemap makes it easy for visitors to access information effectively and makes every page accessible on one page.

 People using assistive technology are likely to use the sitemap page as the main source for navigating through websites quickly to find what they are searching for.

-Having the latest and compliant HTML 5 code means that your website can be read by the widest possible range of browsers, devices and are less likely to break your website page.
+Having the latest, clean and compliant HTML 5 code means that your website can be read by the widest possible range of browsers, devices and are less likely to break your website page.
 This helps all types users and won’t disrupt screen readers as they go through the pages.

 On WordPress or pre-set template websites, it is rather challenging to keep the code complaint within the semantic HTML formatting so try to keep it clean where you can for each page.
 Do not use any styling elements hard-coded within the HTML - have this in the actual CSS file.